motherjones/us-color-coded-map/README.md

 **In your copy of style.css:**

-Make sure the categories you added to the `class` column matches the .classes in your style.css file. `fill`, `background`, and `color` are CSS properties that assign each class its own color.
-Each of these properties should have a hex code (e.g. #69A9C5) that denotes the corresponding color for that class.
+Make sure the categories you added to the `class` column matches the .classes in your style.css file. `fill`, `background`, and `color` are CSS properties that assign each `class` its own color.
+Each of these properties should have a hex code (e.g. `#69A9C5`) that denotes the corresponding color for that CSS class.
 If you've added more than four categories, make sure you add them here as well, along with their `fill`, `background`, and `color`.

 ```
 /*  project-specific styles for map and legend */